AnacletoLAB/epigenomic_dataset/README.rst

 Preprocessed data for cis-regulatory regions
 -----------------------------------------------
-We have already downloaded and obtained mean and max for each promoter and enhancer region for the cell lines A549, GM12878, H1, HEK293, HepG2, K562, MCF7, taking in consideration all the targets listed `in the complete table of epigenomes <https://github.com/LucaCappelletti94/epigenomic_dataset/blob/master/epigenomic_dataset/epigenomes.csv>`__.
+We have already downloaded and obtained the max window value for each promoter and enhancer region for the cell lines A549, GM12878, H1, HEK293, HepG2, K562 and MCF7 in the dataset Fantom and cell lines A549, GM12878, H1, HepG2 and K562 for the Roadmao dataset taking in consideration all the target features listed `in the complete table of epigenomes <https://github.com/LucaCappelletti94/epigenomic_dataset/blob/master/epigenomic_dataset/epigenomes.csv>`__.

-The promoters and enhancers considered are taken from FANTOM, as can be downloaded by using the `crr_labels <https://github.com/LucaCappelletti94/crr_labels>`_ pipeline.

-The specific bed files and labels used can be found `here for the promoters <https://raw.githubusercontent.com/LucaCappelletti94/epigenomic_dataset/master/preprocessed/promoters/promoters.bed>`_ and `here for the enhancers <https://raw.githubusercontent.com/LucaCappelletti94/epigenomic_dataset/master/preprocessed/enhancers/enhancers.bed>`_.
+The thresholds used for classyfing the activations of enhancers and promoters in Fantom are the default explained in the sister pipeline `CRR labels <https://github.com/LucaCappelletti94/crr_labels>`__ which handles the download and preprocessing of the data from Fantom and Roadmap.

 +-------------------+---------------------+------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+
 |   Dataset         |   Cell line         |   Promoters                                                                                                                                                                                                                                                                           |   Enhancers                                                                                                                                                                                                                                                                           |